HMS Annan

 HMS Annan was a built for the Royal Navy but was transferred to the Royal Canadian Navy before commissioning.
 She served with the Royal Canadian Navy during the Second World War and saw action primarily as a convoy escort in the Battle of the Atlantic.
 She was returned to United Kingdom following the war and quickly sold to Denmark, who renamed the vessel Niels Ebbesen.
-She was primarily used as a training vessel until 1963 when she was broken up in Odense.
+She was primarily used as a training vessel until 1963 when she was broken up at Odense.
 She was named for the River Annan in Scotland in UK and Canadian service and Niels Ebbesen in Danish service.